-(Please note that this original zeolite is now available and has been re-branded with the original formulation through NAVAN and Rik Deitsch.)
+(Please note that this original zeolite is now available and has been re-branded with a better-than-original formulation through Rik Deitsch.)

 We have a history of cancer in our families and felt that detox would be a good idea.
 Ginger had the benefit of taking a “detox” dose right along with us for 30 days.
 We were seeing some interesting signs back then but didn’t really know what we they meant.

 I remember her passing a purple slimy stool and thought that that was her way of detoxing.
 She had a cough that disappeared, too.
 She seemed to have a little more energy during that time, but it was hard to say what was really happening.

 We cut back on the drops she was receiving to a minimum and skipped quite a few doses during the time of July through September, before the bigger crisis became evident.